le0cadio/gleocadi0/README.md

+About Me 🤔
+My name is Guilherme Leocadio, I was born in Brazil, in 2001, and currently I live in São Paulo.
+I study computer science bachelor and sometimes I make cool things with it

-- 🔭 Game Dev / Backend Dev
+- 🔭 Game Developer / Backend Developer
 - 🌱 Studyng Kotlin and C#
 - 👾 Gamedev and Backend software engineer